How Accurate Takeoff Quantities Prevent Costly Tender Errors

 Accurate quantity takeoffs are crucial for a successful tender.
 If quantity takeoffs are done correctly, estimators are able to create a competitive bid that ensures fair pricing, project feasibility, and a better chance of securing the contract.

-Role of Accurate Takeoff Quantities in Preventing Tender Errors
+Role of Accurate Takeoff Quantities in Improving Tender Accuracy

 1. Estimate budgets accurately: Knowing the exact material and labor requirements helps in preparing a competitive yet realistic bid.